Gamify-IT/docs/dev-manuals/languages/unity/dynamically-load-data-overworld.md

 ## change color of npc that was talked to

 there is already an issue for that: <https://github.com/Gamify-IT/issues/issues/116>

+- once a npc is talked to, change the config file of the Npc
+  - only a small change like a boolean is needed for this
+- a script checks the boolean and changes the appearence of the npc according to it
+  - npc could be in gray tones or have a checkmark above his head

 ## area unlocking